 I would say every day is a new day for me in the office.
-I have to work on a variety of interesting challenges, often with conflicting priorities, that require different solutions and approaches.
-A typical working day will consist of reviewing scheduled activities and their associated priorities, brainstorming sessions to tackle specific product research needs, assessing the progress of various projects, keeping up with developments around technology, standards and legislation, market dynamics and so on in the Heating Ventilation Air Conditioning and Refrigeration (HVACR) industry.
-I regularly spend time ensuring prototype build and testing works with the design intent, interpreting test data, problem-solving using fundamental laws of engineering and design principles, researching new concepts for thermal management, attending pre-start and project meetings, and liaising with internal disciplines, as well as customers, subcontractors, universities and research institutions.
+I work on various interesting challenges, often with conflicting priorities, that require different solutions and approaches.
+A typical working day will consist of reviewing scheduled activities and their associated priorities, including teaching and learning activities, student supervision, brainstorming sessions to tackle specific research needs, assessing the progress of various research projects, and keeping up with the groundbreaking research around the world.

 Are there any particular challenges or unusual aspects to your role?

-It often happens that there are very frequent changes to the priorities for a research project, largely dictated by customers’ requirements and market dynamics.
-Often the end goal of research can be quite difficult to predict and hard to achieve, especially when there are constraints on time.
-Because there is no standard method of gauging how much resource and effort go into product research, sometimes the outcome of a research project can be seen as ‘too little impact for the time spent’.
+The need to attain high student satisfaction through innovative teaching and learning techniques comes with unique and exciting challenges.
+Research supervision and coordination can be challenging in their own way.
+Also, in research, there can be a sudden change in priorities for projects, primarily dictated by societal needs, government requirements, technological trends or environmental concerns.
+Often the end goal of research can be quite difficult to predict and hard to achieve, especially when there are constraints on time or budget or both.
+Because there is no ‘standard’ method of gauging how much resource and effort go into research, be it fundamental or applied, sometimes the outcome of a research project can be seen as ‘too little impact for the resources spent’.

 What do you find most enjoyable about your job?

-The freedom to use my research experience and technical ability to bring out new commercial cooling and heating products, or optimise the performance of the existing ones is very satisfying for me.
-I also find the need to bring multiple disciplines and professions together when a new concept is proposed, and the challenges this brings, enjoyable.
+The freedom to use my research experience and technical ability to bring out the best in my students and also develop new solutions for thermal management and energy systems, or optimise the performance of the existing ones, is very satisfying for me.
+I also enjoy the need to bring multiple experts together when a novel idea is proposed and the challenges this brings.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-Of the professional achievements in my engineering and research career, one of the accomplishments I would like to highlight is taking a novel heat-pump chiller project from an initial concept through to the proof of concept stage, to delivery of a prototype to the development team.
-This project resulted in an international patent application and following launch would evolve into a new product range, helping the company expand its product portfolio.
-This also strengthens the company’s position as a global market leader in thermal management solutions.
+While at Airedale, I led a novel heat-pump chiller project from an initial concept through the proof of concept stage to the delivery of a prototype to the development team.
+This project resulted in an international patent application and would evolve into a new product range following the launch, helping the company to expand its product portfolio.
+This also strengthened the company as a global market leader in thermal management solutions.

 What contributed to your decision to become professionally registered?

-I wanted my professional experience to be recognised and the way to do that is to be recognised by a professional institution.
-It’s also a distinct way of demonstrating to my employer that I take my Continuing Professional Development (CPD) very seriously, and potentially being rewarded for it.
+I wanted my professional experience to be recognised, and one of the ways to do that is to become a chartered member of a prestigious professional institution such as IMechE.
+Professional registration is also a distinct way of demonstrating to my employer that I take my Continuing Professional Development (CPD) very seriously and potentially be rewarded for it.

 In what ways has registration benefitted your career?

-For me, it’s a thing of honour and a great achievement.
-Professional registration has further increased my professional profile in the eyes of senior management and is highly valued by fellow professionals.
-I get more acceptance for technical designs from my team in the Research department and I am seen as an authority in my field.
-As such, it has created new professional contacts and networking opportunities for me.
+For me, it is a thing of honour and an outstanding achievement.
+Professional registration has further increased my professional and engineering profile in the eyes of colleagues and senior management, and it is also highly valued by fellow professionals in the industry.
+I get more acceptance for engineering proposals and technical designs from my engineering and built environment team, and I am seen as an authority in my areas of expertise.
+I often get contacted for exciting career opportunities from unexpected sources.
+I get connection requests from top professionals willing to collaborate on high-level engineering and research projects.
+Professional registration has connected me to other professionals and created numerous networking opportunities for me.

 How does your employer benefit from your professional registration?

-It’s a strong indication that the company supports their staff in becoming registered and that they have recognised professionals working for them.
-The company also benefits from increased customer confidence in their products and services.
-The company is more competitive and has a clear advantage when they bid for high profile contracts.
-My company also benefits as they can negotiate a higher R&D tax relief on our research projects.
+It strongly indicates that the University supports its staff in becoming chartered and has competent and recognised experts working for them.
+The University also benefits from increased student confidence and satisfaction in their programs and services.
+The University is more competitive and has a clear advantage when bidding for high-profile research grants, potentially leading to an increase in high-impact case studies.